Microbiological Food

 Industry Application:

-Used as a primary safety indicator in fresh produce, raw meats, and irrigation water.
-It is often a critical control point (CCP) in HACCP plans.
+Primary safety indicator in fresh produce, raw meats, and irrigation water.
+Often configured as a critical control point (CCP) in HACCP plans.

 Yeast & Mold